Marco Antônio Freire Gomes: Official general

 As Official General, he served as Commander of the Special Operations Command in Goiânia, 1st Subchief of the Land Operations Command in Brasília, Commander of the 10th Military Region in Fortaleza and Executive Secretary of the Institutional Security Bureau in Brasília.

 Gomes was promoted to Army General on 31 July 2018, and served as Commander of the Northeastern Military Command in Recife from 21 August 2018 to 3 September 2021.

 After that, Gomes served as Command of Land Operations in Brasília, from 9 September 2021 to 30 March 2022.

+Resistance to 2022 Brazilian Coup Plot

+In 2024, investigations by the Supreme Federal Court revealed that general Freire Gomes was one of the army officials positioned against the 2022 Brazilian coup plot.
+Witness testimony provided by Brazilian Air Force commander Carlos de Almeida Baptista Júnior says that, in the reunion where the coup meetings with then president Jair Bolsonaro took place, Freire Gomes threatened to arrest the president if he tried to proceed with the coup attempt.

+This event earned Gomes the enmity of the coup supporters.
+In cellphone messages recovered by the Federal Police of Brazil between Walter Braga Netto and former captain Ailton Barros, if Gomes continued to resist the coup he should be "thrown to the lions" and "his head should be offered".

+In March 2024, he provided over eight hours of witness testimony to the Federal Police as part of Operation Tempus Veritatis.